PyO3/pyo3/guide/src/python_from_rust.md

         let result = py.eval("undefined_variable + 1", None, None);

         // If the eval threw an exception we'll pass it through to the context manager.
-Otherwise, __exit__  is called with empty arguments. match result {
+        // Otherwise, __exit__  is called with empty arguments (Python "None"). match result {
             Ok(_) => {
                 let none = py.None();